 New Zealand South Island Self Drive Tips!

 As an American, the thought of a New Zealand South Island Self Drive terrified us.
-We researched the alternatives and learned that for us to be able to see the most of the South Island, we had to drive it.
+We researched the alternatives and learned that for us to be able to see most of the South Island, we had to drive it.
+After spending time on the North Island getting our fill of city life in Auckland, we were ready to hit the open road.
 While it was not easy, after a bit we got used to it and were able to get the most out of these drives-which are so incredibly beautiful and may have been our favorite part of the whole journey!

 1. Mess Around Before Leaving the Parking Lot.
 Luckily we were visiting the North Island first we were able to do this before getting to Christchurch to pick up our van.
 However, it would be best to drive around on small roads before getting on the highway.
 Get used to driving on the left side, where your blinkers are, wipers, etc. (for us Americans, these two are reversed!).